Submit Your Sitemap for Free-Instantly Validate and Test Your XML Sitemap

 Regular updates to your sitemaps ensure that search engines are always working with the latest information.

-Automate the process where possible especially if you run your website on any of the popular CMS available like Webflow or WordPress.
+Automate the process where possible, especially if you run your website on any popular CMS, like Webflow or WordPress.

 Webflow’s auto-generated sitemaps also follow Google’s guidelines.